 300 Thread Count 100% Cotton Sateen Queen Size Flat Sheet

-A queen sized 300-thread count plain cotton sateen flat sheet, available now in packs of five for convenience.
+A queen sized 300-thread count plain cotton sateen flat sheet.
 Please note that this is a clearance product and has limited stock available.
 Once it's gone, it's gone.

 - Buy 10 for £11.42 £9.52 each and save 5%